 Why would you need to cut down a tree stump?

 Let’s start at the beginning and discuss why you might need to remove a tree stump from your property.
-After all, you shouldn’t pay for a service unless you absolutely need it.
+After all, you shouldn’t pay for a service unless you need it.
 What’s the harm in leaving a stump in your yard?

 The following are some of the most prevalent reasons for stump removal that we’ve seen:

 When a tree is injured, all that’s left when it’s chopped down is an unattractive stump, a relic of a once-beautiful tree.
-In that situation, removing the stump may be the best way to completely erase the tree’s memories.
+In that situation, removing the stump may be the best way to erase the tree’s memories.

 Source of obstacle